 Both formative and summative assessments have a place in the MYP.
 Formative assessments provide information to the teachers and students to modify teaching and learning activities.
 Summative assessments summarise the development of the learner.
 All assessments should be marked against the criteria.

 In line with the other Dutch International Schools, the ISUtrecht will pilot the IB MYP external eAssessments in 3 or 4 subjects this academic year.
 This way the school is better prepared for the first cohort, who will receive an internationally recognised IB MYP certificate in May 2019.

 Students’ progress will be reported five times per year, as follows:

 Midterm and Final Assessments

 Midterm and final assessments will be given in the MYP.
 The rationale for giving the assessments is to make the students accountable for the content and skills taught during the school year, teaching them study skills for large amounts of content, which will prepare them for the MYP and DP summative assessments.

-For more information please view the ISUtrecht Assessment Policy, Academic Honesty Policy and Promotion Procedure below.
+For more information please view the ISUtrecht Assessment Policy, Academic Honesty Policy and Promotion Criteria below.